Like many beekeepers, we’ve lost bees. Losing bees is never easy, and there can be many causes.

 Read MoreVarroa mites are considered a universal problem.
 Fortunately, varroa mite treatment isn’t hard, you just have to be diligent.

 Read MoreOne of the most disappointing things that can happen to a beekeeper is to have a hive swarm.
-After it happened to us, we decided we really needed to find the answer to why do bees swarm?
+After it happened to us, we needed to find out why bees swarm.

-Read Morehere are many things you can learn about your hive just by watching the beehive entrance and the environment around the beehive.
+Read MoreThere are many things you can learn about your hive just by watching the beehive entrance and the environment around the beehive.

 Read More